Singularity-Coder/Instant-Kotlin/README.md

 ## Functions and Methods
 #### Function
 Functions in Kotlin are not methods when they do not belong to a class.
 However they look and behave the same way.
 Its just the way they are accessed is different.
+They are also called Top-Level Functions.

 * Defining Function
 ```Kotlin